ballantynedewolf/WolfChart/README.md

   3. Can be used on a wide variety of screen hardware
   3. Customisable optotypes and alphabets to come eg Arabic, Hebrew, Chinese, Thai, Cyrillic etc

+Ver2.4
+In this version I want to implement 1- and 3- letter lines for eg crowded optotypes, and vertical shuffle for 1-letter lines.
+  - Bug fixes
+    -
+    -
+  - Additions
+    -

 Ver2.3
   - Bug fixes
     - guide dots on V charts hide and show behaviour fixed